SequAna-Ukon/TrueOrtho/README.md

 - **Resource Efficient**: Parallel processing with configurable resources
 - **Graceful Degradation**: Handles empty results and missing hits gracefully

-🛠️ # Technical Details
+# 🛠️Technical Details

 - **DSL**: Nextflow DSL2
 - **Container Support**: Conda environments for all tools
 - **Resume Capability**: Use -resume to continue interrupted runs
 - **Resource Config**: Customizable via Nextflow configuration

-📊 # Output Interpretation
+# 📊Output Interpretation

 - **Homology Hits**: All sequences with significant similarity to query
 - **Orthologs**: Sequences sharing the same KOG/COG annotation
 - **Final Orthologs**: Orthologs that pass domain conservation criteria
 - **Domain Information**: Pfam/SMART domains detected in each sequence

-🐛 # Troubleshooting
+# 🐛Troubleshooting

 ## Common Issues

 1. **Empty hits files**: Some queries may not find homologs - this is normal for distant species
 2. **EggNOG database**: Ensure the path is correct and database files exist
 3. **Domain database**: Pipeline will auto-download Pfam/SMART if not provided

-📈 Performance Tips
+# 📈Performance Tips

 - Use ```--threads``` to parallelize CPU-intensive steps
 - Provide pre-downloaded eggNOG and HMM databases for faster execution
 - Use ```-resume``` to continue from successful steps

-🤝 # Contributing
+# 🤝Contributing

 Contributions are welcome!
 Please feel free to submit pull requests or open issues for bugs and feature requests.

-📄 # License
+# 📄License

 This project is licensed under the MIT License - see the LICENSE file for details.

-🙏 # Acknowledgments
+ # 🙏Acknowledgments

 - **eggNOG-mapper**: For functional annotations
 - **HMMER**: For domain detection